analytically/ubuntu-netboot-tftp/README.md

 #### Why 172.16.x.x?

-It's a larger address range than 192.168.x.x and doesn't get in the way of my home networking!
+It doesn't get in the way of my home networking!
 You're welcome to change this in `postpreseed.sh`.

 ### PXE